 The mandate of DAIP is to act on behalf of the Minister of National Defence in enforcing compliance with legislation, regulations, and government policy and create departmental directions, including standards, in all matters relating to the Access to Information Act and the Privacy Act.
-DAIP's authority in this regard extends to all elements of the Canadian Forces and the Department National Defence – except for the Office of the Ombudsman, the Military Police Complaints Commission and the Canadian Forces Grievance Board.
+DAIP’s authority in this regard extends to all elements of the Canadian Forces and the Department of National Defence – except for the Office of the Ombudsman, the Military Police Complaints Commission and the Canadian Forces Grievance Board.

 Organization across DND/CF

 Within each subordinate headquarters, base, station, and unit, there is a designated senior CF member or Departmental employee who is responsible for local ATIP administration.

 The national ATIP coordinator (DAIP) is responsible for ensuring that these officers have the necessary policies and guidance to carry out their duties and responsibilities in this regard.